KEYUR141/PixaBeam-Event-Manager/README.md

 ## 📝 Notes

-- This is a minimal demo for HR assessment purposes.
+- ###This is a minimal demo for HR assessment purposes.
-- For production, we can add more validations, error handling, and security measures.
+- ### For production, we can add more validations, error handling, and security measures.
+- ###  Access Control-
+    RSVP entries are **read-only** for public users.
+    Only authenticated admins can modify RSVP status via the dashboard.